neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 host).

-In order to reduce the amount of routes that have to be created, you are allowed to insert markers, so called *dynamic route parts*, that will be repaced by the routing framework.
+In order to reduce the amount of routes that have to be created, you are allowed to insert markers, so called *dynamic route parts*, that will be replaced by the Routing Framework.
 You can even mark route parts *optional*.

 But first things first.